gvwilson/sdxjs/en/src/regex-parser/index.md

 ---
-template: page
 title: "Parsing Expressions"
 lede: "Turning text into code"
 ---

-In [% x pattern-matching %] we created regular expressions by constructing objects.
+In [%x pattern-matching %] we created regular expressions by constructing objects.
 It takes a lot less typing to write them as strings as we did for HTML selectors, but if we're going to do that we need something to convert those strings to the required objects.
-In other words, we need to write a [% i "parser" %][% g parser %]parser[% /g %][% /i %].
+In other words, we need to write a [%i "parser" %][%g parser "parser" %][%/i%].

 <div class="table" id="regex-parser-grammar-codes" caption="Regular expression grammar." markdown="1">
 | Meaning | Character |